 - Students who transfer with more than 28 semester credits must satisfy the Core 106 and 107 requirement by either by transferring approved writing-intensive courses or by taking two courses from the approved Core substitute course list.

-Instead of registering for Exploration and Discovery yourself, you will submit six preferences between June 1 and June 25, be assigned one of your preferences on July 7, and be able to see your assignment by July 11.
+Instead of registering for Exploration and Discovery yourself, you will submit six preferences between June 1 and June 24.
+You will be able to see your assigned registration for the course in WebAdvisor by July 10.
 Links to course descriptions, the preference form, and frequently asked questions can be found on the website, go.lclark.edu/exploration_and_discovery.

 At the end of May, you will receive an email from NSO that will provide detailed instruction and links for this process.
 If you still have questions about Exploration and Discovery, please contact the program coordinator at 503-768-7208 or email@example.com.